andrewlfauth/portfolio/src/pages/blog/custom-website-themes-with-tailwindcss.md

 }
 ```

 Now, we register our `customVariants` as a plugin within our config export.
 Great job!
-Now you can use your own custom themes with convient Tailwind variants.
+Now you can use your own custom themes with convenient Tailwind variants.

-In order for the variant styles to be applied we need to have the theme name as a class on the document somewhere.
+In order for the variant styles to be applied we need to have the current theme as a class on the document somewhere.
+Also, you may want to provide a way for the user to switch between themes.

 On this site clicking the button on the top-left allows you to select a color theme.
 When you select a theme, the classlist on the `html` element gets emptied and then the chosen theme is added as a class.
 For example, clicking the orange circle will change the theme to **nightowl**.

 ```html
 <html class="nightowl">